Your CLABSI bundle is strong.

 VALGuard® provides transparent, reliable protection for central line connections, helping to reduce contamination risks and support patient care.

-Fill out the form to get the supporting clinical and scientific information.
+Complete the form to get access to the latest scientific information!

 The Hidden Risk